When can YOU get the vaccine? It depends on your health, occupation and where you live

 "If everything goes well, we may see a circumstance where, by late spring, people who are in lower risk categories can get this vaccine," he said, "but that would really require everything to go exactly on schedule.
 I think it's more realistic to assume that it may be closer to mid-summer, early fall when this vaccine makes its way to the general population."

-A recent ACIP chart indicated the general public may start getting the vaccine in about 20 weeks -- which would put the target in May -- which is "kind of in line with what I was thinking, too," Hannan said.
+A recent ACIP chart indicated the general public may start getting the vaccine in about 20 weeks -- putting the target in May -- which is "kind of in line with what I was thinking, too," Hannan said.

 What factors drive the rollout phases?

-The two main factors are supply and demand, essentially, how many people receive the vaccine and how much vaccine is available, Hannan said.
+The two main factors are supply and demand -- essentially, how much vaccine is available and how many people receive it, Hannan said.

 While Pfizer/BioNTech's and Moderna's vaccines have already received emergency use approval, Johnson & Johnson and AstraZeneca have vaccines in the works, which if approved, would increase supply, she said.

-On the demand side, it will depend how many people in the first vaccination phases line up for the injections.
-If the numbers are high in those priority groups, it will take longer to move to the general public phase, Hannan said.
+On the demand side, it will depend how many people in the first vaccination phases line up for injections.
+If the numbers are high in the priority groups, it will take longer to move to the general public phase, Hannan said.

 "So far, it does look like there is high demand, that health care workers are excited to get the vaccine.
 They're lining up to get it.
 They're posting pictures of themselves getting it," she said.